shabohin/photo-tags/docs/development.md

     - Merge approved code to develop
     - Verify integration tests pass

+## Multi-Module Project Structure

+### Overview

+The Photo Tags Service uses a multi-module Go project structure to organize code into logical units:

+-   **Services**: Each service is a separate Go module with its own `go.mod` file
+    -   `services/analyzer`: Processes images and generates metadata using AI
+    -   `services/gateway`: Handles user input via Telegram and coordinates workflows
+    -   `services/processor`: Processes and transforms images
+-   **Shared Packages**: Common code used by multiple services
+    -   `pkg`: Shared utilities, interfaces, and models

+This structure provides several benefits:

+-   **Separation of Concerns**: Each module has a clearly defined responsibility
+-   **Dependency Management**: Modules can have different dependency versions as needed
+-   **Build Efficiency**: Only rebuild what has changed
+-   **Deployment Flexibility**: Deploy services independently

+### Working with Multiple Modules

+When developing in a multi-module project, keep these guidelines in mind:

+1. **Module-Specific Commands**: Run Go commands within the specific module directory

+    ```bash
+    cd services/analyzer
+    go test ./...
+    ```

+2. **Using Shared Code**: Import shared packages with the full module path

+    ```go
+    import "github.com/shabohin/photo-tags/pkg/messaging"
+    ```

+3. **Cross-Module Testing**: Test each module in isolation first, then test interactions

+4. **Module Versioning**: Each module can be versioned independently as needed

+### Module Dependencies

+-   Services can depend on the shared `pkg` module
+-   Services should not depend directly on other services
+-   Communication between services occurs through defined interfaces (e.g., message queues)

 ## Testing Approach

 We follow a comprehensive testing strategy with multiple testing levels: